JoyPoint/netcdf-c/docs/inmemory.md

 If you are on using a 32-bit pointer then the file size must be less than 2^32 bytes in length.
 On a 64-bit machine, the size must be less than 2^64 bytes.

+Also note that for a diskless file, there are two notions of *write* with respect to the file.
+The first notion is that the file is read-only through the netCDF API.
+For example, if the file is read-only, then a call to, for example, _nc_def_dim()_ will fail.
+The second notion of *write* refers to the file on disk to which the contents of memory might be persisted.

+WARNING: control of the two kinds of *write* has changed since release 4.6.1.

+The mode flag NC_WRITE determines the first kind of *write*.
+If set, then NC_WRITE means that the file can be modified through the netCDF API, otherwise it is read-only.
+This is a change since release 4.6.1.

+The new mode flag NC_PERSIST now determines the second kind of *write*.
+If set, then NC_PERSIST means that the memory contents will be persisted to disk, possibly overwriting the previous file contents.
+Otherwise, the default is to throw away the in-memory contents.

 ### Diskless File Open
 Calling *nc_open()* using the mode flag *NC_DISKLESS* will cause the file being opened to be read into memory.
 When calling *nc_close()*, the file will optionally be re-written (aka "persisted") to disk.
-This persist capability will be invoked if and only if *NC_WRITE* is specified in the mode flags at the call to *nc_open()*.
+This persist capability will be invoked if and only if *NC_PERSIST* is specified in the mode flags at the call to *nc_open()*.

 ### Diskless File Create
 Calling *nc_create()* using the mode flag *NC_DISKLESS* will cause the file to initially be created and kept in memory.
-When calling *nc_close()*, the file will be written to disk if and only if *NC_WRITE* is specified in the mode flags at the call to *nc_create()*.
+When calling *nc_close()*, the file will be written to disk if and only if *NC_PERSIST* is specified in the mode flags at the call to *nc_create()*.
-This may seem redundant, but two writing acts are involved here:
-(1) writing to the memory copy and (2) writing to disk.

 Enabling Inmemory File Access {#Enable_Inmemory}
 --------------